Simply Perfect Salted Caramel Sauce

 Learn the basics of how to make the most incredible homemade salted caramel sauce with this step by step tutorial.
 Makes a great gift!

-I have posted recipes featuring caramel on my blog so many times.
+I have posted recipes featuring salted caramel sauce on my blog so many times.
 It’s probably one of my favorite things to bake with.
 Besides chocolate.
 Or vanilla.
 Or stone fruit.
 Or apples, or cookie butter, or berries, or nuts, or pumpkin, or rhubarb…

 Ok so I have a lot of favorites.
-But caramel is definitely up there!
+But salted caramel is definitely up there!
 I love how rich it is, and buttery, and that little hint of burnt sugar complexity… mmm!
 And I’m a huge fan of the current trend of adding a little salt, to really balance the sweetness.

 I have (yet another!) caramel recipe I want to post in the near future, so I thought I’d first share a simple tutorial for making homemade salted caramel sauce.

 The whole thing is done in probably 15 minutes or less, so it’s definitely quicker than making a trip to the store to buy a factory-made jar.
 But it can be a little tricky if you aren’t paying close attention.
 I’ve definitely dorked it before!
 But now I’ve made it so many times, I can almost do it in my sleep.
 That being said, do not attempt unless your kiddos are at school or otherwise well-occupied.
 Second-degree sugar burns are no joke.
 They don’t call that shiz “culinary napalm” for nothin’.